 It Eliminates the Need to Hire a Marketing Manager or Team

-Between the health insurance, payroll and taxes a new employee can be costly.
-The average small business owner wouldn’t really know what to look for in a Marketing or Social Media Manager in the first place.
-Plus if someone quits at your agency’s service, they can move your account over to someone else who’s working in the same space.
+Between the health insurance, payroll and taxes – a new employee can be costly.
+Most business owners rarely even know what to look for in a Marketing or Social Media Manager.
+If you hire an agency and someone quits at your agency’s service, they can move your account over to someone else who’s working in the same space.

 If your employee quits you will have to stop what you’re doing and start the search for a new manager all over again and that will take way more time and money.
-Services like GoDaddy Social (formerly Main Street Hub) and Likeable Local are good places to start.
+Services like GoDaddy Social and Storytellit are good places to start.

 There’s Nothing Wrong with Asking for Help